BaldurThor/Merger-Kingdom-Defence/userguide.md

 #### Controls

-Withing the controls menu you can change the keybindings for the game.
+Within the controls menu you can change the keybindings for the game.
 ![screenshot-2]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Video

-Withing the video menu you can modify the graphics and looks of the game.
+Within the video menu you can modify the graphics and looks of the game.
 ![screenshot-3]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Audio

-Withing the audio menu you have sliders for each audio group.
+Within the audio menu you have sliders for each audio group.
 ![screenshot-4]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>